gradle/gradle/design-docs/ide-integration.md

 ## Cancelled build is gracefully stopped

 Improve cancellation so that the build is given an opportunity to finish up cleanly.

+# More candidates

+Some more features to mix into the above plan:

+- Provide notifications when model has changed.
+- Provide some way to search repositories, to offer content assistance with dependency notations.
+- Don't configure the projects when `GradleBuild` model is requested.
+- Don't configure the tasks when they are not requested.